Task Parameter Extrapolation via Learning Inverse Tasks from Forward Demonstrations: Experiments

-\begin{itemize} \item \textbf{Perfect Initial ($\mathcal{D}_F^{\text{Perfect}}, \mathcal{D}_I^{\text{Perfect}}$):} 60 demonstration pairs (20 for each action type) where all objects are \textbf{cylinders} and the task parameters for the forward and the inverse demonstrations are identical, leading to synchronized final and initial states for forward-inverse demonstrations, representing a perfect data collection scenario. \item \textbf{Noisy Initial ($\mathcal{D}_F^{\text{Noisy}}, \mathcal{D}_I^{\text{Noisy}}$):} 60 demonstration pairs with \textbf{identical objects}, Y-positions for demonstration for the tasks sampled independently, representing a noisy data collection scenario. \item \textbf{Auxiliary ($\mathcal{D}_{aux}$):} 20 demonstrations of Task A, including randomly generated 4 spheres, 8 large boxes and 8 small boxes with randomly sampled Y-positions. \end{itemize}
+\paragraph{Datasets} To investigate the robustness of the pairing algorithm, we created the following datasets using joint angle measurements of the simulated robot: \textbf{Perfect Initial ($\mathcal{D}_F^{\text{Perfect}}, \mathcal{D}_I^{\text{Perfect}}$):} 60 demonstration pairs (20 for each action type) where all objects are \textbf{cylinders} and the task parameters for the forward and the inverse demonstrations are identical, leading to synchronized final and initial states for forward-inverse demonstrations, representing a perfect data collection scenario. \textbf{Noisy Initial ($\mathcal{D}_F^{\text{Noisy}}, \mathcal{D}_I^{\text{Noisy}}$):} 60 demonstration pairs with \textbf{identical objects}, Y-positions for demonstration for the tasks sampled independently, representing a noisy data collection scenario. \textbf{Auxiliary ($\mathcal{D}_{aux}$):} 20 demonstrations of the forward task, including randomly generated 4 spheres, 8 large boxes, and 8 small boxes with randomly sampled Y-positions. \serdaradd{To further analyze the robustness of the pairing algorithm, we modified $\mathcal{D}_F^{\text{Perfect}}$ and $\mathcal{D}_I^{\text{Perfect}}$ with \textbf{observation noise}.
+We added three levels of Gaussian noise to observed object positions ($\sigma_{\text{position}} \in [0.25, 0.5, 1.0]$cm) and to images ($\sigma_{\text{camera}} \in [0.5, 0.75, 1.0]$cm), generating a total of 9 additional datasets with observation noise.}

-\paragraph{Compared Models} We compared the proposed method with three DP-inspired approaches; specifically, in the Paired Perfect case.
-The compared models are listed below:
+\paragraph{Compared Models} We compared the proposed method \serdaradd{with DP-inspired and MVAE approaches in the Paired Perfect case.} The compared models are listed below: